 Let's say you're a futon retailer and JC Penny is one of your big competitors.
 You do a search in Google for “futons” and copy the display URL (not the “actual” URL – the one they show in their ad) that JC Penny is using in their ads (in this case it's http://www.jcpenney.com/Futons) for that term.

-You can enter that specific URL into the SEMRush search box and you’ll get back an “Ads Report” for that specific display URL (in this case, SEMRush reports there are 300+ keywords being bid on using that display URL).
+You can enter that specific URL into the SEMRush search box, and you'll get back an “Ads Report” for that specific display URL (in this case, SEMRush reports there are 300+ keywords being bid on using that display URL).

-You can also use the same method in regards to keywords driving your competitors organic traffic (SEMRush lists the estimated CPC of paid campaigns for those terms), but my preference is to look at the keywords they’re actually bidding on vs. the ones that they may not intentionally rank for as a starting point.
+You can also use the same method in regards to keywords driving your competitor's organic traffic (SEMRush lists the estimated CPC of paid campaigns for those terms), but my preference is to look at the keywords they're bidding on vs. the ones that they may not intentionally rank for as a starting point.

 Back to Identifying Money Keywords for Clients